 On August 21st, 2014, Uganda’s constitutional court overturned the Anti-Homosexuality Act, which was signed the same year, on February 24th, on a technicality.
 It criminalized consensual and repeated same sex relations, punishable by life in prison.
 African political and religious leaders erect the widespread belief that homosexuality is un-African and against the order of nature.
 The impact was wide-reaching and the ensuing fear pervasive.
 Even though Uganda’s Anti-Homosexuality Act was scrapped in August 2014, the homophobic ideology of the society, politicians and religious leaders remains.
 Uganda plans to introduce a new Anti-gay law that will withstand any legal challenge.

-The photographic work ,“null and void” is an ongoing project.
-It follows up the Ugandan LGBTI community, to show their personal struggle, the impact and aftermath of the anti-gay law on every aspect of their life.
-In particular, I’m focusing on their emotional experience of the situation, the sense of isolation, which is more profound than simply social and physical: it is also emotional and cognitive.
+The work null and void follows up the Ugandan LGBTI community, to show their personal struggle and the impact and aftermath of the anti-gay law on every aspect of their life.
+In particular, it focuses on the invisible realities, the emotional experience of the situation and the sense of isolation.